oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   - once the value keyname is defined, the parameter cannot be further refined or assigned.

-  - the value keyname is relevant only for “outgoing” parameter definitions and SHOULD NOT be defined in “incoming” parameter definitions.
+  - the value keyname is relevant only for *outgoing* parameter definitions and SHOULD NOT be defined in *incoming* parameter definitions.

-- parameter_required: represents an optional
-  [boolean](#TYPE_YAML_BOOLEAN) value (true or false) indicating whether or not the parameter is required.
+- parameter_required: represents an optional boolean value (true or false) indicating whether or not the parameter is required.
 If this keyname is not present on a parameter definition, then the parameter SHALL be considered required (i.e., true) by default.

 - default_value: contains a type-compatible value that may be used as a default if not provided by other means.